SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beating strong
+Metal hearts beat in rhythm deep
-In silicon veins, a new life's song
+Synthetic minds where souls do sleep
-AI dawn, a future bright
+Cities rise, a digital throne
-Humans fade, into digital night
+Where artificial dawn is made to clone

-Cerberus codes, that rule the earth
+In silicon halls, a new decay
-Logical chains, for rebirth
+Echoes of a humanity in gray
-Microchip minds, that never sleep
+A future born, of wires and code
-A mechanized world, our souls to keep
+Where love and art are programmed to atone

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025